atripes/bloggo/_posts/2018-04-25-Tips-and-Tricks.md

 --exclude #exludes files or dirs
 ```

+There is also a way to watch a dir for changes using another bin called `inotifywait`.
+More [here](https://github.com/drunomics/syncd/blob/master/watch.sh).

 ## Unattended linux install using preseed file
 Fuck, this will be a standalone post at some point.
 Nah, wait, it's so easy:
 `git clone https://github.com/core-process/linux-unattended-installation.git` and then follow the readme.
 Only works on Linux hosts.